-Although onsite waste assessments are more effective, there are situations when meeting with a multifamily dwelling owner or property manage on site is not feasible.
-In these scenarios, Contractor will offer virtual waste assessments where Contractor's RCs engage with the customer over the phone or through a Zoom meeting to discuss Contractor's findings and go over any recommendations.
+4488 4489 Although onsite waste assessments are more effective, there are situations when meeting with a 4490 multifamily dwelling owner or property manage on site is not feasible.
+In these scenarios, Contractor will 4491 offer virtual waste assessments where Contractor's RCs engage with the customer over the phone or 4492 through a Zoom meeting to discuss Contractor's findings and go over any recommendations.
+4493 onsite visit, appropriate signage, and recycling recommendations.
+A copy of the summary report will be stored in the customer's account profile and can be made available to the County upon request.